-- Immediately add sprinkles.
+- Immediately add sprinkles (as the icing glaze will begin to harden after a few minutes).
 The more the merrier!
 It’s such a fun and easy cake to customize!

 Another quick tip you may not know – you are not limited to the sprinkles available in the baking aisle of your grocery store!
 Most grocery stores with a bakery have a wide array of sprinkles.

 They even offer sprinkles by color so you can make your own color combination!
 The options are endless.
 When you purchase sprinkles from the bakery, they are often far less expensive, too!

 How to Make a Giant Donut without a Donut Pan

 A donut pan is simply a bundt pan without the ridges.
 As long as you have a bundt pan, you’re good to go!
 Your donut birthday cake may have a few extra ridges, but I feel it gives the glazed cake a bit of personality!